-ISA (UK) 315 (Revised July 2020), paragraph 285.

-- rise to such risks.
+- 25. In accordance with ISA (UK) 315 (Revised July 2020), the auditor shall identify and assess the risks of material misstatement due to fraud at the financial statement level, and at the assertion level for classes of transactions, account balances and disclosures.8 - 26.
+When identifying and assessing the risks of material misstatement due to fraud, the auditor shall, based on a presumption that there are risks of fraud in revenue recognition, evaluate which types of revenue, revenue transactions or assertions give rise to such risks.
 Paragraph 47 specifies the documentation required where the auditor concludes that the presumption is not applicable in the circumstances of the engagement and, accordingly, has not identified revenue recognition as a risk of material misstatement due to fraud.
 (Ref: Para.
 A28-A30) - 27.
-The auditor shall treat those assessed risks of material misstatement due to fraud as significant risks and accordingly, to the extent not already done so, the auditor shall obtain an understanding of the entity's related identify the entity's controls, including control activities, relevant to that address such risks, and evaluate their design and determine whether they have been implemented).
-(Ref: Para.
-A31-A32) - 27-1.
-If the auditor identifies a misstatement due to fraud or suspected fraud, the auditor shall determine whether a forensic expert is needed to investigate further.
+The auditor shall treat those assessed risks of material misstatement due to fraud as significant risks and accordingly, to the extent not already done so, the auditor shall identify the entity's controls, that address such risks, and evaluate their design and determine whether they have been implemented).9 (Ref: Para.
+A31-A32)